If you’ve read what we have, you’ll be convinced that if you’re serious about boondocking, an RV inverter charger is an essential bit of kit.

 - Sizing the 2 functions isn’t as flexible as if you buy 2 separate components and could be more costly.
 For example, if you want a 30a converter and a 300w inverter, you’ll need to buy an 800w & 35a inverter charger – much bigger and more expensive than needed

 There are many brands out there that manufacture inverter chargers for RV campers.

-If you’re put off by the prices, you only have to check out Ebay for some much cheaper product, most likely imported from China or Russia.
+If you’re put off by the prices, you only have to check out Amazon for some much cheaper product, most likely imported from China or Russia.

 We can’t vouch for these and unlike some of the cheaper diesel heaters from these corners of the world, would recommend steering well clear.